maitag/littleBigInt/README.md

 ## Todo

-- `haxelib run` command for invoking hxp testscripts
+- `haxelib run` command to invoke the hxp testscripts from libfolder
 - fixing output with leading zeros
 - optional exponential notation for decimals
 - optional great letters for hexadecimal output